locka99/opcua/README.md

 4. `gfx-client` - an OPC UA client that displays changing values graphically.
 5. `chess-server` - an OPC UA server that connects to a chess engine as its back end and updates variables representing the state of the game.
 6. `demo-server` - an OPC UA server that will implements more functionality than the simple server and may become a compliance server in time.

-## 3rd-party servers

-There are also a couple of node-opcua scripts under 3rd-party which behave in a similar fashion to `simple-client` and `simple-server`.

-This allows behaviour to be compared with an independently written OPC UA implementation.

-1. `node-opcua-client` - an OPC UA client that connects to a server and subscribes to v1, v2, v3, and v4.
-2. `node-opcua-server` - an OPC UA server that exposes v1, v2, v3 and v4 and changes them from a timer.

 # OPC UA Feature Support